-- (1) The Attorney-General may refer to the Court for its consideration and opinion a point of law that has arisen in relation to a direction or ruling under section 590AA given by another court as to the conduct of a trial or pre-trial hearing. - (2) If a reference is made- - (a) the Attorney-General must give notice of the reference to the other court and the accused person; and - (b) the other court- - (i) must adjourn the trial until the Court has given its opinion on the point; and - (ii) may make the other orders it considers appropriate, including an order about remanding the accused person; and - (c) the Court must hear argument on the reference-
+- (1) The Attorney-General may refer to the Court for its consideration and opinion a point of law that has arisen in relation to a direction or ruling under section 590AA given by another court as to the conduct of a trial or pre-trial hearing. - (2) If a reference is made- - (a) the Attorney-General must give notice of the reference to the other court and the accused person; and - (b) the other court- - (i) must adjourn the trial until the Court has given its opinion on the point; and - (ii) may make the other orders it considers appropriate, including an order about remanding the accused person; and - (c) the Court must hear argument on the reference- - (i) by the Attorney-General; and - (ii) by the accused person if the accused person wishes; and adjourn, for a trial where the accused person has not been called on to plead to the indictment, includes postpone the trial.

-- (i) by the Attorney-General; and - (ii) by the accused person if the accused person wishes; and - (d) after hearing argument on the reference, the Court- - (i) must consider the point referred and give the Attorney-General its opinion on the point; and - (ii) may make the orders it considers appropriate, including the directions or rulings it considers appropriate to give effect to its opinion. - (3) In this section-
+- (d) after hearing argument on the reference, the Court- - (i) must consider the point referred and give the Attorney-General its opinion on the point; and - (ii) may make the orders it considers appropriate, including the directions or rulings it considers appropriate to give effect to its opinion. - (3) In this section-